Skip to Content

 The Finishing Touches

-You can really top these pizza’s with anything you like but I like a very light brush with olive oil, a little crushed garlic, some passata if I have any open in the fridge, some torn fresh bocconcini and small spoons of homemade pesto dabbed around.
+You can top these pizzas with anything you like but I like a very light brush with olive oil, a little crushed garlic, some passata if I have any open in the fridge, some torn fresh bocconcini and small spoons of homemade pesto dabbed around.
 I make my pesto with whatever herb is currently going mad, basil, coriander and parsley all work fine.

 Bake at 230c for 12-15 minutes.